Photograph by Adrian Walker

-Avery L. Ingvarson is a Manhattan-based playwright, dramaturg, director, art historian, and performer committed to accessible leftist theatre.
+Avery L. Ingvarson is a Manhattan-based playwright, dramaturg, director, art historian, and performer (often also a photographer, producer, or video editor).

-Avery believes that theatre is the ultimate collaborative art form, that life is all for art and the rest is just noise, and that the musical Camelot can be fixed.
+They believe deeply that theatre is the ultimate collaborative art form, that life is all about making art with their community and loved ones, and that the 1960 Lerner and Loewe musical Camelot can be fixed.
+They’re often drawn to projects that are surreal, gender expansive, and interpersonal.

 B: We're the same, you know.
 Even if you don't want to admit it.